Mposiblee/DaoShield/README.md

 The case is made specifically for ready made keyboards, which have different board thicknesses.
 Therefore, all standard pcb ones from 0.8mm to 1.6 are suitable, but I would recommend a thickness of 1.2.

+# More photos

+More photos you can search in Wiki - https://github.com/Mposiblee/DaoShield/wiki

 # Contacts